addama/recipes.addama.net/README.md

 * One `/tags/*.htm` for every unique tag
 * `index.htm` in the base directory

-The script will only generate output files if the markdown file modified date is later than the output file modified date.
+The script will only generate output files if the markdown file modified date is later than the output file modified date, or if the output file doesn't exist.
 This can be circumvented with the `-f` or `-c` flags (see below).

 ### Output